Daniel-Jorg-Schuppelius/lexoffice-php-sdk/README.md

 # Lexoffice PHP SDK

+Inspired by the project [eike-grundke/lexoffice-php-sdk](https://github.com/helsinki-systems/lexoffice-php-sdk), I have given some thought to what I would do differently.
+Initially, I wanted to create a fork, but I decided against it as I have completely overhauled the original structure.

 The SDK is licensed under the [MIT License](LICENSE).
 Feel free to contribute!

 ## Using the SDK